JDASoftwareGroup/kartothek/docs/spec/efficient_querying.rst

 * Sort column contents to produce compact and disjoint value ranges between row groups.
 This allows for better selections of row groups.
 * Avoid string columns.
 Try to use a more specific datatype.
-See :doc:`spec/type_system` for more information on possible column types.
+See :doc:`type_system` for more information on possible column types.

 See :func:`kartothek.io.dask.dataframe.update_dataset_from_ddf` for more information.